Pan-Borneo Highway: Package 04 (Rh. Aling - Long Luping)

 In 2021, the new Durin Bridge's parallel was opened to public, as well as Serian 1 & 2, and Mile 4 1/2 Interchanges, the first flyover to be so.
 Julau Interchange, one of two flyovers in Sibu, were opened to public as well as new 4 lane road towards Durin Bridge.
-In 2022, Nyabau Interchange, the longest flyover, opened to public.
+This was followed by Sibu Interchange in May 2023, completing the entire WPC07 segment.
+In 2022, Nyabau Interchange, the longest flyover in Sarawak, opened to public.
 At the same year, Interchanges of Mile 7 and 6 in Kuching, Miri Airport and Pujut Link opened to public as well as new 4 lane road towards Permyjaya in Miri.
+Also, Sri Aman flyover was completed prior to Independence Day 2022 and the Selangau Interchange was completed and ending the Selangau section of WPC08 project.